RoganMurley/roganmurley.github.io/_posts/2024-01-02-something-a-lot-like-pokemon-yellow.markdown

 ![Victory road](/assets/victory-road.png){: width="256" }

 The Master Guide was so comprehensive that you could probably reverse-engineer the whole Pokémon Yellow game from it.
-Stop a minute to think about that would look like.
+Stop a minute to think about what that would look like.
 Really, what would it look like?
 It wouldn't be _the_ Pokémon Yellow, but it would be something a lot like Pokémon Yellow.
 Because of this we will say that the Master Guide is a _good model_ of Pokémon Yellow.

 ![DALLE-generated image of a Pokémon Yellow screenshot](/assets/yellow-dalle.png){: width="256" }